488 Total complaints

 Crash: No Fire: No Unknown

-Aug 2024 ELECTRICAL SYSTEM,UNKNOWN OR OTHER I bought the car certified used from a Grand Prix Subaru in Hicksville, NY.
+Aug 2024 ELECTRICAL SYSTEM I bought the car certified used from a Grand Prix Subaru in Hicksville, NY.
 They did not mention this issue.
 I’ve had the car for 2 years, drive it 1-2x a week, have it serviced regularly, etc. all of a sudden in the past week it’s needed a jump 2x, maybe a few days apart.
 My lights are on auto, always, & shut off when the car turns off after a few seconds.
 My interior lights are all set to off, after the first jump.
 Doors & cargo door are all closed well.
 Battery has been tested & they say it’s not bad & doesn’t need replacing.
 So what is draining the battery then?
 When the battery is dead, it’s completely dead.
 No turnover at all & the cargo door won’t open until it’s running & charged enough again.
 I’m shocked the cargo door can’t open without the battery!

 Incident: Aug 2024